 This instant pot sweet potato curry is great for an easy, weeknight one pot dinner that takes less than 30 minutes.
-Made with a coconut cream and tomato base that’s been perfectly seasoned with warming seasonings and curry powder.
-Sweet potatoes and kidney beans are bursting with flavor after simmering in this creamy curry sauce.
-It’s also Vegan, dairy free and gluten free.
+Sweet potatoes, kale and kidney beans simmer in a creamy coconut and tomato curry base that's been perfectly seasoned with warming seasonings.

 ❤️ Why you'll love this recipe